MobileUpLLC/Utils/README.md

 ### 4. ServerClient

-Handly decision to create server-oriented application.
+Idea of the Client is a One Server, one Error type, many Data types.
+Handly way to create client-server application.

 1. Implement your own ```ServerClient``` singletone inherited from ```HttpClient``` with custom Error handler
 2. Override ```init(baseUrl: String)``` with calling ```init(baseUrl, session)```